Here's how to increase your chances of motherhood after age 35

 - Intracytoplasmic sperm injection (ICSI): During ICSI, one sperm is injected into one egg to increase the chances of fertilization.
 This procedure is often combined with IVF.

-“The success rates for fertility treatments for women vary no matter the age, but it’s important to give yourself the best shot at delivering a healthy baby by taking good care of yourself before and during pregnancy,” said Dr. Gell.
+“The success rates for fertility treatments for women vary no matter the age, but it’s important to give yourself the best shot at delivering a healthy baby by taking good care of yourself before and during pregnancy,” notes Dr. Gell.